-With January enjoying its last few hours before we greet Imbolc and Saint Brigid’s Day tomorrow (a celebration which, with the exception of the Saint Brigid’s Cross, has been lost in the mists of time), I have prepared a porridge bread recipe in honour of the occasion.
+With January enjoying its last few hours before we greet Imbolc and Saint Brigid’s Day tomorrow (a celebration which, with the exception of the Saint Brigid’s Cross, has been lost in the mists of time), I have prepared an oatmeal porridge bread recipe in honour of the occasion.

 I love Kevin Danaher’s 1972 book The Year in Ireland: Irish Calendar Customs which has chapters on the holy and feast days of old.
 In the chapter entitled “Saint Brighid’s Day”, Kevin explains the following about 31st January: